Better Ingredients. Better Results.

 History and usage:

-A small shrub native to Russia and other parts of Northern Asia.
-It was first used to increase performance and quality of life and was later accepted as an adaptogen.
+A small shrub native to Russia and other parts of Northern Asia, eleuthero was first used to increase performance and quality of life and was later accepted as an adaptogen.
 Adaptogens are classifications of botanical medicines which help the body resist the physical and psychological impacts of stress.

-The discovery of Eleuthero was somewhat by accident.
-At the time, Panax ginseng (Asian Ginseng) was a growingly popular plant but its popularity led to over-harvesting and inevitably the threat of extinction.
+The discovery of eleuthero was somewhat by accident.
+At the time, the popularity of Panax ginseng (Asian Ginseng) led to over-harvesting and inevitably the threat of extinction.
 Russian scientists began looking for alternatives within the plant’s family of related species.
-It was at that time Eleuthero was discovered to have similar therapeutic effects to Asian Ginseng.
-However, unlike Asian Ginseng, Eleuthero was a much hardier plant and more importantly one not threatened by extinction.
-It quickly became a preferred substitute as Eleuthero had other benefits that Asian Ginseng didn’t offer.
+It was at that time eleuthero was discovered to have similar therapeutic effects to Asian ginseng.
+However, unlike Asian ginseng, eleuthero was a much hardier plant and more importantly one not threatened by extinction.
+It quickly became a preferred substitute as eleuthero had other benefits that Asian Ginseng didn’t offer.

 Recent Research*: